mosip/k8s-infra/utils/ssl_renewel_util/README.md

 The script performs the following steps:

-1. Prompts the user to enter an domain name for which we are trying to renewal the certificates.
+1. Fetches the domain name from the existing ssl certs for which we are trying to renew the certificates.
 2. The script fetches the expiry date and Converts the provided expiry date to the appropriate format for scheduling a cron job.
-3. Schedules a cron job to run `renew_ssl_certs.sh` at 6am on the specified expiry date.
+3. Schedules a cron job to run `renew_ssl_certs.sh` at 12am on 7 days before the expiry date.
 4. Displays a confirmation message once the job is scheduled in the log file.

 ## Usage